red-gate/web-kata/kata6.md

 1. The versions example

-    throughout the Redux concepts with showed how the versions request example work in this app.
+    Throughout the Redux concepts we showed how the versions request example work in this app.
 Have a look at the different pieces to understand how they work:
     * `src/index.js`
     * `src/App.js`
     * `src/store.js`